carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 {: .checklist}

 This type of exploration of multiple algorithms reflects how a good model is often found in real-world situations.
-It often takes many classifiers before you find the one that you are satisfied with.
+It often takes many classifiers to find the one that you are satisfied with.

+> ## Software
+>
-For your final comparison, train at least one decision tree, random forest, and logistic regression classifier.
+> For your final comparison, train at least one decision tree, random forest, and logistic regression classifier.
+>
+{: .checklist}

 ## Step 3 Test and Predict